laggingreflex/dynamic-router/README.md

 ## Differences to (p)react-router

 * All operations (link, route, etc.) are done via top level `router` prop.
 So you need to pass it down to nested components if they need it.
+I.e. you must:

-* Must use the provided `router.link` to create an `<a>` link for the path to be handled by router when user clicks it.
+  * Use the provided `router.link` to create an `<a>` link for the path to be handled by router when user clicks it.

-* Must use the provided `router.route` to change the path.
+  * Use the provided `router.route` to change the path.